JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 ## What is Kafka and why would I want to connect to it?

 Kafka is an event streaming technology.
-At a high level, it can used to make highly redundant and high through-put messaging system of message brokers, message producers, and message consumers.
+At a high level, it can used to make a highly redundant and high through-put messaging system of message brokers, message producers, and message consumers.

 This blog won't go into detail about Kafka's history, or why its useful.
 Its enough to know that many modern architected cloud applications use Kafka technology to provide the messaging infrastructure between microservices.